-We are currently accepting applications for a Treasurer and two new board members.
+We are accepting applications for two new board members.

 Please reach out if you would like to be a part of our LEC Family: firstname.lastname@example.org

-Stephanie’s passion for nonprofit work began when she served as a co-founder for a regional diaper bank in 2017.
+Stephanie’s passion for nonprofit work began when she co-founded a regional diaper bank in 2017.
 With extensive experience in grant management, program coordination, and volunteer engagement, Stephanie is an active volunteer in the community.
 She serves on the boards of the WOW Children’s Museum and ECHO (East County Housing Opportunity Coalition).
 Before working in the nonprofit sector, Stephanie taught English as a Second Language for 9 years.
 Stephanie holds a master’s and bachelor’s degree in English.

-Mariam Lara is a member of the INVST Class of 2020-2022.
-She has been passionately involved in destigmatizing mental illness in the Latinx community for the past couple of years.
+Mariam is a member of the INVST Class of 2020-2022.
 Mariam wants to normalize pursuing mental health resources.
 Mariam has found her voice as an advocate and cultural representative for her people.
 She transferred from Front Range to CU Boulder in the Fall of 2020 and joined INVST and PA (Public Achievement).
 Mariam finds hope in the younger generations talking about mental health more and exposing the toxicity of the machismo culture of keeping everything inside and putting on a strong front.
 Mariam studies sociology at CU Boulder in addition to pursuing the 2-year INVST Program and Public Achievement.